 Testaccio is a great area to try living like a Roman and offers better value than Trastevere on the other side of the Tiber.
 You’ll find larger apartments for rent like this 4 bedroom property in Testaccio.

 Where will you stay in Rome?

 The rione or districts of Rome each have their own unique charm.
-Whether you’re staying for a night or two or are soaking up the city over a week, choose the area that’s right for you and enjoy all that the Eternal City has to to offer on your doorstep.
+Whether you’re staying for a night or two or are soaking up the city over a classic 3 day trip, choose the area that’s right for you and enjoy all that the Eternal City has to to offer on your doorstep.
 But, if exploring ancient sites, gushing fountains and pretty piazzas is your ideal Roman holiday, you can’t beat staying in the historic center with the Pantheon close by.Read: our complete Italy accommodation guide